 3. They keep bolting on shiny new things

 Do you remember those boy racers from your childhood?
-They had a Citroen Saxo or Ford Escort with a spoiler on the back.
+They had a Citroen Saxo or Renault Clio with a spoiler on the back.
 Oversized exhaust.
 Big alloys with low profile tires.
 The body kit with flame stickers running down the side.
 A huge amp where the backseat should have been.
 The rally car seats in the front and the all important blue lights underneath the chassis.

 They looked the business right?
 Of course they did.
 Right up until they had to drive over a speed bump.

 Well, taking a nice little car and turning it into a boy racer’s dream is a metaphor for how not to build out your peopleOS.